Josh Bergeron: Take the shot when it's your turn - Salisbury Post

 • people who work at the courthouse, which could be anyone from judges to clerks

-• Division of Motor Vehicles workers (the folks who license plate and driver’s license offices)
+• Division of Motor Vehicles workers

 • news media